 Footwear is a large part of the fashion industry with the U.S. holding the largest consumer market for footwear.
 It’s easy to see why – shoes have evolved from serving as not only protection, but also indicators of style and identity.
-If you are looking to start a footwear line, continue reading to learn about what you need to know, have, and communicate to bring your shoe design to life.
+If you are looking to start a footwear line, continue reading to learn about what you need to know, have, and communicate to your manufacturing partner to bring your shoe design to life.

 What is a Tech Pack in Fashion Design?

 A tech pack, also known as your Specification Sheets, gives garment manufacturers all of the information they need to make your design.
 If you are looking for a guide on clothing tech packs, or why you should make one, you can find that here.

 While different types of tech packs share similarities, there are some things about footwear tech packs specifically that you should be aware of.